learn-co-curriculum/sinatra-forms-params-readme-walkthrough/README.md

 ### Starting Your Application

-To start this ruby web application, type `shotgun` in the root of this lesson's directory.
+To start this Ruby web application, type `shotgun` in your terminal within the root of this lesson's directory.

 ### The Favorite Foods Form

 Once your `shotgun` server is started, navigate to: [http://localhost:9393/food_form](http://127.0.0.1:9393/food_form).

 You'll see a very basic HTML page.
-Your first task is to build a Form on this page.
+Your first task is to build a form on this page.

 #### Form Review